jeffwhite530/d2yabt/README.md

 2. Reads JSON and log files to find common problems and warns about them

 ### To install
-d2yabt is on PyPi so install it via pip:
+d2yabt is on PyPI so install it via pip:
 ```
 pip3 install d2yabt
 ```